jchidley/mkdocs-material-test/docs/Pi/2022-08-07-Alpine-Image-Build-Raspberry-Pi.md

 # letters and digits after optional spaces,
 # This, in efffect, strips the comments, allowing for in-line comments.
 # Note that sending nothing (or spaces) will send a newline
-# usually selecting the defaul value.
+# usually selecting the default value.
 sed -e 's/\s*\([\+0-9a-zA-Z]*\).*/\1/' << EOF | fdisk ${PIDEVICE}
   o # create a new empty DOS partition table n # new partition